vegaprotocol/documentation/docs/tutorials/assets-tokens/transferring-assets.md

 Trading rewards can be used to incentivise:
 * Placing market/limit orders that are filled (determined by amount of maker fees a party paid or received)
-* Submitting liquidity provision orders to the book that are hit (determined by amount of liquidity fees a party received)
+* Providing liquidity by submitting orders to the book, which are then hit (determined by amount of liquidity fees a party received)
 * Creating markets that attract good trading volume (determined based on value of <NetworkParameter frontMatter={frontMatter} param="rewards.marketCreationQuantumMultiple" hideValue={true} />, and the settlement asset's quantum)

 :::info Read more